 If you are interested in learning more about osteopathic medicine, the American Association of Colleges of Osteopathic Medicine (AACOM)serves as a valuable resource.

-There is only 1 osteopathic medical school in Georgia:
+There is only 1 osteopathic medical school in Georgia with two campus locations:

 Osteopathic medical school prerequisites and the application process, including the MCAT, are similar to M.D. schools.
 Their centralized application is AACOMAS.